Skip to main content

 A £10 administration fee is applicable.
 You will also need to upload a copy of the Certificate of Insurance for the new vehicle.

-If your resident parking permit is lost or stolen, you need to inform the Parking Permits Team by emailing parking.permits@cambridgeshire.gov.uk and we will send a replacement.
+If your paper parking permit is lost or stolen, you will need to inform the Parking Permits team by emailing parking.permits@cambridgeshire.gov.uk and we will send you a replacement.
 An administration fee may be charged.

 If you wish to cancel your resident parking permit, please email parking.permits@cambridgeshire.gov.uk stating the reason for cancellation and the resident permit number.
 We make refunds for each whole quarter remaining on the permit, after we deduct an administration fee.